pablodecm/phd_thesis/src/102_chapter_2.md

 referred as *squeezed*) at the interaction region right before switching to collision mode.
-Once the characteristics of the proton beams are suitable, the quadrupoles align the beam trajectories and collisions begin.
+Once the characteristics of the proton beams are suitable, the quadrupoles focus the beam trajectories and collisions begin.
 A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy per turn to the beam to account for synchrotron radiation losses using the RF cavities.
 In the absence of problems, the proton beams are kept